zkrishna2/DevOps-Course-Workshop-Module-08-Learners/during_workshop_8.md

 FROM <parent-image-2>
 # Some commands
 ```
-In this way you can use a large image (containing the .NET SDK) to build the project and then use a smaller parent for your final image that will run the application.
-You can copy files from the earlier stage to the later one with a COPY command of the form: `COPY --from=build-stage ./source ./destination`.
+In this way you can use a large parent (`dotnet/sdk`) to build the app and then use a smaller parent (`dotnet/aspnet`) for your final image that will run the application.
+The second stage just needs to copy the build artefact from the earlier stage with a COPY command of the form: `COPY --from=build-stage ./source ./destination`.

+To make the example work:
+- Replace any mention of "aspnetapp" with "DotnetTemplate.Web".
+- In addition to copying DotnetTemplate.Web/\*.csproj, you will need to copy DotnetTemplate.Web.Tests/\*.csproj
+- Remove the "--no-restore" option from the publish command
+- Keep your instructions that install node, but you no longer need the "npm ..." commands (they are included in DotnetTemplate.Web.csproj).

 You should see a decrease in the image size from ~1.5GB to a few hundred MB.
 This will make uploads to Heroku a lot faster.